Jaw Pain After Wisdom Tooth Extraction: What’s Normal, Timeline, and When to Seek Help

 5. TMJ Irritation

 If you already have a sensitive jaw joint, this surgery can temporarily worsen it.
-You may feel soreness and discomfort while opening and closing the mouth.
+You may experience soreness and discomfort when opening and closing your mouth.

 What Is Trismus After Wisdom Tooth Removal?